-In 2012 Julien and Elan, husband wife Cal Nicholson and his wife Pam, and husband wife Dave & Laura Nestor purchased a 12-acre site in Coombsville of which five acres are planted to vine.
-Julien has been attracted to the wines coming out of Coombsville for some time; he and his partners spent three years looking for property before they located this particular site.
+In 2012 Elan was part of the group including winemaker Julien Fayard, Cal Nicholson and his wife Pam, and Dave & Laura Nestor who purchased a 12-acre site in Coombsville of which five acres are planted to vine.
+This is Covert Estate Winery.
+She was attracted to the wines coming out of Coombsville for some time; the group spent three years looking for property before they located this particular site.

 Part of the property is a knoll which boasts excellent views overlooking much of Coombsville and to the south including the San Pablo Bay in the distance.
 This knoll has proved useful in that geographically it provided the footprint for a wine cave; their 11,500 square foot cave was completed by late 2015.
 All prior vintages were made at other wineries.
-After the cave was completed in time for harvest 2015, Julien moved production here for several of the brands that he consults for.
+After the cave was completed in time for harvest 2015, production was moved here for several small Napa Valley based producers.

 Azur wines focuses on two brands: Azur and Empreinte and each wine is produced in quantities of usually just several hundred cases.